-Instruments Available from Harvey Dodworth in 1856
+Instruments Available from Harvey and Allen Dodworth From 1856 to 1885

 This piano arrangement of "Amelia Polka", published in 1856, was among a small collection of piano arrangements published by Harvey Dodworth that I found back in the 1980s.
 It is certainly not a remarkable tune, but must have been among hundreds of dance pieces vying for popularity at the time.
 Harvey and his brother Allen Dodworth were important in the brass band and dance music scene in New York since the 1840s.
 I was very excited when I discovered that on the back cover is a list of some of the music available from Dodworth's but more importantly, the bottom third of this ad is an extensive list of brass instruments that were for sale from them (third image).